ACLab-Bioinfo/aclab_website_1.1.5/_posts/2024-07-18-APPLE_Academy.md

 ---
-title: Prof. Alfred Cheng was invitated as a speaker and panelist at the APPLE Academic 2024
+title: Prof. Alfred Cheng was Invitated as a Speaker and Panelist at the APPLE Academic 2024
 last_modified_at: ""
 tags:
   - News